 How to Request Commonwealth Support

 All Commonwealth supported students must complete a Request for Commonwealth Support and HECS-HELP Form for each program of study.
 A student must read the Information for Commonwealth Supported Students booklet before completing this form.
-The booklet is available from Ask Adelaide, Hub Central or on the Commonwealth Government's Study Assist website.
+The booklet is available from the Commonwealth Government's Study Assist website.

 Full details of Student Contributions and HECS-HELP are provided to you when you are made an offer of a place at the University, before you enrol.
 For further information, visit the Government’s Study Assist website.

-The 2017 Student Contribution (SC) amounts for one year of full-time study at The University of Adelaide are based on the following;
+The Student Contribution (SC) amounts for one year of full-time study at The University of Adelaide are based on the following:

 |Humanities, Behavioural Sciences, Social Studies, Foreign languages, Visual and Performing Arts, Education*, Nursing*, Clinical Psychology|

-*For pre-2010 students, the maximum annual student contribution amount that may be charged for Education and Nursing units is $5,081.
-Please refer to Study Assist for further information.
+*For pre-2010 students, the maximum annual student contribution amount that may be charged for Education and Nursing units is $5,348.

 How much you pay depends on how many courses you are enrolled in, the unit value of those courses and under which band your courses fall.
 To find out the amount for your course(s), search for the course(s) on Course Planner.

 If you are not sure how to calculate how much Student Contribution you should be paying, the Information for Commonwealth Supported Students booklet contains detailed instructions and examples of how to calculate your Student Contribution.
-This booklet is available from Ask Adelaide, Hub Central, North Terrace Campus, or from the Government’s Study Assist website.
+This booklet is available to download from the Government’s Study Assist website.